Off Grid Living: Costs, Considerations and Preparation

 When it comes to heating an off-grid home, you have many options.
 These include:

-For most people starting with off-grid living, wood stoves or propane heaters are the most sensible options.
-However, you still have to think about all the work and/or money that goes into these systems.
+Wood stoves or propane heaters are the most sensible options for most people, starting with off-grid living.
+However, you must still consider all the work and money that goes into these systems.
 Are you able to get firewood from your property?
 Or will you have to buy wood or propane?

 Cost of Wood Stove and Wood for Heating